-It should go without saying, but dog shampoo is always the number one option.
-You want what’s best for your dog, so treat them to a shampoo specific to them.
-Dog shampoos are specially designed for both the coat and skin of your furry friend, with a vast array of options to suit your breed and coat type, whether they need detangling shampoo or medicated dog shampoo.
-Plus, dog shampoos are designed for a better lather to help make doggy bath time just that little bit easier.
-Human shampoo won’t lather as effectively, meaning you’ll need to use much more product for a similar wash – not the most cost-effective option long term!
+It should go without saying, but dog shampoo should always be your number one choice when bathing your dog.
+You want what’s best for your dog, so treat them to a shampoo specifically made for them.
+Dog shampoos are specially designed for both the coat and skin of your furry friend and with a vast array of options available to suit their breed and coat type, whether they need detangling shampoo or medicated dog shampoo, they’re the perfect pick for your pooch.
+Plus, dog shampoos are designed to lather more easily than human shampoo, meaning you’ll need to use much more human shampoo for a similar wash!

-If you’re all out with no other option and clean warm water just isn’t doing the trick, you can use regular human shampoo as a very last resort.
-Where possible, look out for pH levels and aim for a shampoo with a neutral pH range – as close to 7 as possible is best for dogs.
-Human shampoo won’t harm your dog as a one-off but if definitely not recommended as a long term bathing solution.
-Think of it in reverse – you could probably use a dog shampoo as a one-off if you were totally caught short and, while not amazing for you, it would probably get the job done.
-That doesn’t mean you’ll be binning your trusted favourite shampoo options to share beauty products with your pooch, so don’t expect the same from them!
+If an emergency bath is essential, you’re out of pet shampoo and clean warm water isn’t working, use regular human shampoo as a very last resort.
+Where possible, look out for pH levels and try to choose a shampoo with a neutral pH range as close to 7 as possible.
+Human shampoo won’t harm your dog as a one-off but is definitely not recommended as a long term bathing solution.
+Keep away from human shampoos with added fragrance or colour, as these will be particularly harsh on your pet’s skin.

-To find the perfect option for you and your pooch, be sure to explore the full range of dog shampoo and dog conditioner at Groomers.
-With options to suit oily coats, knotty coats and even specialised shampoos for anxious dogs, you’re sure to discover your new bath-time go-to.
+The best way to avoid using human shampoo on your dog is to keep your dog shampoo collection stocked up for emergencies!
+Find the perfect option for you and your pooch, by exploring the full range of dog shampoo and conditioner at Groomers.
+With options to suit oily coats, knotted coats and even specialised shampoos for anxious dogs, you’re sure to discover your new bath-time go-to from our extensive range.